Klemet/klemet.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a **PhD student at the Université du Québec à Montréal (UQAM)**.
-I currently work on the long term and large scale impacts of uneven-aged forest management on forest ecosystems, which made me devellop several open-source tools for researchers.

-I also work with the **Ministry of Forests, Fauna and Parks (MFFP) of Québec** as a student consultant on the impact of changes in surface albedo following forestry operations.
+My research tries to explore the effects of different forest management strategies on forests landscapes.
+To do that, I used and develloped several open-source tools made for researchers.

 Due to the nature of my research and hobbies, I develloped through time skills in programming, management, organisation and leadership.
 I tend to hone those skills by develloping and supporting open-source software, and by helping different groups and projects with whom I collaborate in and out of my professional life.